Nischal-shrestha/react-todo-app/README.md

   - Can Add a task
   - Can edit a task
   - Can delete a task
+  - Input validation
+  - Better User Interface

-### Functions To Be Implemented Soon
+### Function To Be Implemented Next
   - Searching the tasks
-  - Input validation's
-  - Better User Interface

 ### Future functionality Ideas
   - Attaching tags to task to sort by tags
   - Connect to the backend api for persistent data storage